dehesselle/mibap/README.md

 1. Setup a build environment with all the dependencies ("toolset").
 There are two options:

    a.
 Build everything from scratch.
-This encompasses _a lot_ of libraries and helper tools, therefore this is time consuming and can be error-prone if you don't stick to the requirements/recommendations.
+This encompasses _a lot_ of libraries and helper tools, therefore this is time consuming and can be error-prone if you don't stick to the recommendations.

    __or__

    b.
 Use a precompiled version of the toolset.
-Comparatively quick and painless, this will download and mount a disk image.
+You can practically fast forward to the next step.

 1. Build Inkscape.
-   You can get from source code to disk image in under 5 minutes.

-### Requirements
+### Prerequisites

 - A __clean environment__ is key.
-  - Make sure there are no remnants from other build environments (e.g. Homebrew, MacPorts, Fink) on your system.
+  - Software and libraries installed via package managers (e.g. Homebrew, MacPorts, Fink) can cause problems depending on their installation directory.
     - Rule of thumb: clear out `/usr/local`.
-  - Use a dedicated user account to avoid any interference with the environment (e.g. no custom settings in `.profile`, `.bashrc`, etc.).
+  - Use a dedicated user account to avoid any interference with the environment.
+    - Rule of thumb: no customizations in dotfiles like `.profile`, `.bashrc` etc.

-- There are __version recommendations__.
+- There are __version recommendations__ based on a known working setup.
   - macOS Catalina 10.15.7
   - Xcode 12.3
   - OS X El Capitan 10.11 SDK (from Xcode 7.3.1)